 streamlit run chat_stream.py

-Open http://localhost:8501 in your browser.
+We open http://localhost:8501 in the browser.
 The app starts with an empty chat.
-Type a message, press Enter, and watch the assistant stream its reply token by token.
+We type a message, press Enter, and watch the assistant stream its reply token by token.

 Important